 I get it, Siem Reap is Cambodia’s tourist draw, and for good reasons, first among all being the stunning Angkor Wat archaeological park nearby.
 However, the fascinating Southeast Asian country definitely has other cities that are interesting under different points of view, be it historical or to delve deeper into its traditions, such as Battambang, capital of its namesake province.
 After visiting, here are my suggestions on the best things to do in Battambang should you happen there.

 Battambang local market

-First thing I would recommend, as I always do anywhere I go, is to visit Battambang’s local market, a real explosion of colors, sounds and smells, in a nutshell, of daily-life moments.
+The first thing I would recommend, as I always do anywhere I go, is to visit Battambang’s local market, a real explosion of colors, sounds, and smells, in a nutshell, of daily-life moments.
 It’s the type of place where you can find anything you are looking for and more, from tailors who can sew and fix your clothes, food to take away, fresh fruits and veggies, fish, eggs, grasshoppers and all sorts of Cambodian delicacies.

-Maybe instead of bamboo “train” it can be called bamboo “wagon” as you’ll be traveling on single carriages, albeit engine-based rather than ox-drawn ones, but it’s definitely one of the best things to do in Battambang.
-Running along the ancient railways not operative anymore, you will inevitably go past traditional villages, meet locals playing with cards and watching the never-missing TV, drink freshly squeezed sugarcane juice and, obviously, be literally immersed in unspoilt nature.
+Maybe instead of bamboo “train”, it can be called bamboo “wagon” as you’ll be traveling on single carriages, albeit engine-based rather than ox-drawn ones, but it’s definitely one of the best things to do in Battambang.
+Running along the ancient railways not operative anymore, you will inevitably go past traditional villages, meet locals playing cards and watching the never-missing TV, drink freshly squeezed sugarcane juice and, obviously, be literally immersed in unspoiled nature.